-Originally constructed in 1853, this guard house was the "check-in" location for all visitors to the Washington Navy Yard, including President Lincoln who frequently traveled to the base during the Civil War.
-As a result, the small structure is particularly significant as one of the last places where the President made an official visit, the afternoon of the day he was assassinated.
+The story of the historic Watch Box began in 1853 when the guard house was built as the check-in location for all visitors to the Washington Navy Yard, including President Lincoln, who frequently traveled there during the Civil War.
+As a result, the small structure is particularly significant as one of the last places where the president made an official visit on the afternoon of the day he was assassinated.

 Watch Box Roll and Restoration

 As part of the move from Indian Head back to the Washington Navy Yard, the 11-ton Watch Box was transported upriver on a construction barge and then moved with motorized wheel sets from the docks to its new foundations.
 While the technology of moving a building is much more sophisticated today, the route was very similar to the one taken in 1909.

 The successful team of historic preservation architects from EYP and Summit Construction spent months on each small detail, which in the end, resulted in this Navy Yard gem.